hagsteel/godot-legion-playground/README.md

 **rust** contains most of the code for this, using Legion ECS

-**test** contains the test project, this is only used to run the tests.
+**test** contains the test project, this is only used to run the tests and shouldn't need changing much.

 ## Testing